olia-la/airy/docs/docs/index.md

 ## Bootstrapping the Airy Core Platform

-We provide the Airy CLI for simple installation and interaction with the Airy Core Platform.
+We provide the an command line interface for simple installation and interaction with the Airy Core Platform.
 You can install the Airy CLI by executing the following command.

 ```
 curl get-airy.sh
 ```

-Refer to [this page](guides/airy-cli.md) for further information about the Airy CLI..
+Refer to [this page](guides/airy-cli.md) for further information about the Airy CLI.

 You can run the Airy Core Platform locally by running the following commands: